Carole & Hanan Sibel Research Professor of LawPhone: (410) 706-3923

 Martha M. Ertman is the Carole & Hanan Sibel Research Professor.
 She teaches Contracts, Commercial Law and Contract Drafting courses and writes about the role of contracts and mini-contracts she calls "deals" in family relationships.

-Professor Ertman’s new book, Love’s Promises: How Formal & Informal Contracts Shape All Kinds of Families, published by Beacon Press in 2015, seeks to reach a broad audience by blending memoir with family law stories about exchanges in reproductive technology, adoption, cohabitation, and marriage.
-A two-minute video describes the book
+Professor Ertman’s new book, Love’s Promises: How Formal & Informal Contracts Shape All Kinds of Families (Beacon Press 2015), reaches a broad audience by blending memoir with family law stories about exchanges in reproductive technology, adoption, cohabitation, and marriage.
+It was Family Equality Council’s 2015 Book Club Pick, a finalist for the Next Generation Indie Book Awards, and covered by media such as Washingtonian Magazine, the LA Review of Books, Time Magazine, and the Women’s Review of Books.
+A two-minute video describes the book.

 Her other law review articles and book chapters uncover the often-hidden role of contracts and deals in the legal rules governing the value of homemaking labor; what she calls "Plan B" baby-making through reproductive technologies; and polygamy; her book Rethinking Commodification: Cases and Readings in Law and Culture (with Joan Williams) (NYU Press 2005) explores the reach of markets into all areas of our lives.